phil303/Foo/variable_declarations_const_vs_let_vs_var.md

 })();
 ```

 Did you think you'd see 5 five times?
-Why does this happen? `var` variables are function scoped.
-What the JS parser sees is more like this:
+Why does this happen? `var` variables are function scoped, so what the JS parser sees is more like this:

 ```js
 (function() {